Professor-Codephreak/blessed_are_the_bytes/GENESIS.md

 85% of smartphones are free, running Linux.
 (Hayden James) 96.3% of web servers are free, powered by Linux.
-(ZDNet) 100% of supercomputers are free, running Linux.
+(ZDNet) 99% of supercomputers are free, running Linux.
 (Blackdown) 47% of developers are free, choosing Linux.
 (Statista) 39.2% of known websites are free, built on Linux.
 (W3Techs) Linux grows, reaching $15.64 billion in strength by 2027.
 (Fortune Business Insights) Over 600 Linux distributions live and thrive.
-(Tecmint) Linux is not a tool for profit.
-It is not a product to be sold.
+(Tecmint)

 It is freedom.